-My lovely friend Annmarie Gustafson joined me for ten months, and I rounded out the year – providing my best thoughts, encouragement, and resource-sharing on Fridays at noon on IG.
-There was a Friday or two I couldn’t be there, but I did a great job and I responded to your questions and needs with generosity and consistency!
+My lovely friend Annmarie Gustafson joined me for ten months (thank you!), and I rounded out the year - providing my best thoughts, encouragement, and resource-sharing on Fridays at noon on IG.
+There was a Friday or two I couldn't be there, but I did a great job and I responded to your questions and needs with generosity and consistency!

-I graduated from the SBA Ventures business incubator program, joined the GBSA (Washington’s LGBTQ chamber organization) – and I began training as a SCORE mentor.
+I graduated from the SBA Ventures business incubator program and joined the GBSA (Washington's LGBTQ chamber organization).

 Some of this activity serves to strengthen my business; and some builds me up as a mentor and instructor.
 Even a few short years ago if you said I'd become a business nerd I would have said, No way!